Cultural Samvaad| Indian Culture and Heritage

 Join Cultural Samvaad’s WhatsApp Community

 The Indic narrative tradition is replete with allegorical stories of the battles between the divine and demonic forces.
-In times immemorial, their lived two demons – Madhu and Kaitabha who are believed to signify tamasic forces.
+In times immemorial, there lived two demons – Madhu and Kaitabha who are believed to signify tamasic forces.
 The story of their end is narrated in many Puranas.
 It is also found in the Mahabharata.
 In this note, we have narrated the story as it is found in the first chapter of Devi Mahatmya which is a part of the Markandeya Purana and the first book of the Devi Bhagavata Purana.

 Shri Vishnu Slays Madhu and Kaitabha with the Grace of Devi Mahamaya – Story as narrated in Chapter 1 of Durga Saptashati, Markandeya Purana